google/youtube-8m/README.md

 --feature_names="rgb, audio" --feature_sizes="1024, 128"
 ```

-NOTE: make sure the set of features and the order in which the appear in the
+**NOTE:** Make sure the set of features and the order in which the appear in the
 lists provided to the two flags above match.
 Also, the order must match when
 running training, evaluation, or inference.